Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 Many mesothelioma treatments can also cause pain.
 Radiation, chemotherapy and surgery can damage your healthy tissue and contribute to diffuse pain.
 They may also cause nerve damage and neuropathic pain.

-Chemotherapy, surgery and angiogenesis inhibitor medications can also cause blood clots in the lungs that result in sudden, sharp chest pains.
+Chemotherapy, surgery and angiogenesis inhibitors can cause blood clots in the lungs.
+They can result in sudden, sharp chest pains.
 This serious complication requires immediate medical attention.

 Dr. Jacques Fontaine and Dr. Andrea Wolf